antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

 Control.Applicative
   hs-to-coq silently fails
-  but it is mostly newtype instances that we cannot yet generated
+  but it is mostly newtype instances that we cannot yet generate

 - All other modules